JeffreyBull76/CI_project5/README.md

   This allows for new categories to be added dynamically.
 And a third static element which goes to an all products view.
   * Contact button is populated with two options:
     * A connect option to allow users to submit forms to the sites admin.
-    * If an admin is logged in this shows a separate option to access the Message page and a number in parenthesis showing the number of messages requiring attention.
+    * If an admin is logged in this shows the number of messages requiring attention (or displays a message saying no messages)
   * My account is populated with 2 options for non logged users:
     * Register
     * Login